 Although Irish credit unions' deposits in banks are both stable and "sticky"-see, for example, the quarterly data on Irish credit unions' investments by counterparty included in Annex A of this comment letter, below-the spread between the yields Irish credit unions receive on bank term deposits and yields offered by banks on term deposits made by retail or small business customers are more than 1%.
-This loss of yield has threatened the ability of some credit unions to promote financial inclusion; these institutions have no choice but to invest their excess liquidity in bank term deposits, even when yields are low, because of their limited investment options permitted under national credit union laws.
+This loss of yield has threatened the viability of some credit unions which have no choice but to invest their excess liquidity in bank term deposits because of their limited investment options permitted under national credit union laws.